Nick's Picks

 Tamai Nihonbashi Main Branch

-My take: One of the only anago specialty restaurants in Tokyo, tucked into an old wooden building in Nihonbashi that has been there since 1953.
-Anago is saltwater eel and completely different from unagi, lighter and softer with a natural sweetness.
-Get the hako meshi with both grilled and simmered and at the end pour the hot anago broth over whatever rice is left in the box.
-Do not skip that part.
+My take: One of the only anago specialty restaurants in Tokyo, in an old wooden building in Nihonbashi that has been there since 1953.
+Anago is saltwater eel, lighter and softer than unagi with a natural sweetness.
+Get the hako meshi with both grilled and simmered, and at the end pour the hot anago broth over whatever rice is left in the box.
+Don't skip that part.
+The historic Nihonbashi bridge is right there, it's the kilometer-zero marker for all of Japan's highways.

 Ginza Hachigou

 My take: Six counter seats in Ginza and nobody talks inside.
 Everyone just stares at the bowl.
-The broth is clear, built on chicken and duck with French technique behind it, and there is a ravioli version stuffed with truffle and foie gras that is worth going out of your way for.
+The broth is clear, built on chicken and duck with French technique behind it, and they do a ravioli version stuffed with truffle and foie gras.
+Get that one.
 One of the best bowls of ramen I had in Tokyo.
 Get there early, this place fills up fast.
+After, walk it off on Chuo-dori through Ginza.

 Udon Shin

 My take: Tiny counter on a side street near Shinjuku Station where you can watch them roll, cut, and drop the noodles to order.
-The carbonara udon with parmesan, butter, egg, and bacon tempura sounds like it should not exist and is one of the better things I ate in Tokyo.
+The carbonara udon with parmesan, butter, egg, and bacon tempura sounds like it shouldn't exist.
+It's honestly one of the better things I ate in Tokyo.
 Go early for the shortest wait.
+Shinjuku Gyoen is a few minutes away if you want to digest, one of the best parks in the city.

 Toriyoshi Nakameguro

 My take: No reservations, mostly locals, and charcoal smoke out front before you even walk in.
 Counter wraps around the kitchen and the chefs grill Date-dori chicken from Fukushima over binchotan right in front of you.
-Get the chochin if it is available.
-Found this one while wandering around Nakameguro and ended up staying for a few hours.
-About a three minute walk from Nakameguro Station.
+Get the chochin if it's available.
+Found this one while wandering around Nakameguro and we stayed for hours.
+About a three minute walk from Nakameguro Station, and the Koukashita area under the railway tracks has wine bars and record shops if you want to keep going.

 Sumibi Yakiniku Nakahara

 My take: Counter seats on the ninth floor in Ichigaya where Chef Nakahara grills every cut in front of you and walks you through the whole cow.
 The wagyu tongue comes in three different cuts and is the one everyone talks about.
-Add the wagyu katsu sando if it is available.
+Add the wagyu katsu sando if it's available.
 Best yakiniku I had in Tokyo.
 Book a few weeks out.
+Kagurazaka is about 10 minutes away with cocktail bars in the back alleys if you want to keep going.

 Also in Tokyo